James Madison (bishop)

-James Madison (August 27, 1749 – March 6, 1812) was the first bishop of the Diocese of Virginia of The Episcopal Church in the United States, one of the first bishops to be consecrated to the new church after the American Revolution.
+James Madison (August 27, 1749 – March 6, 1812) was the first bishop of the Diocese of Virginia of the Episcopal Church in the United States, one of the first bishops to be consecrated to the new church after the American Revolution.
 He also served as the eighth president of the College of William and Mary.
 In 1780, Madison was elected to the American Philosophical Society.

 Youth, education

-Born in Port Republic, in Augusta County (now Rockingham County), near Staunton, Virginia, he was the son of John and Agatha (née Strother) Madison.
+Born in Barterbrook, Augusta County, and grew up at Madison Hall, Port Republic, in Augusta County (now Rockingham County), near Staunton, Virginia, which his father acquired in 1751.
+He was the son of John and Agatha (née Strother) Madison.
 He was educated at home and at a private school in Maryland, before attending the College of William and Mary in Williamsburg, Virginia where he graduated with high honors in 1771.
-On July 29, 1772, he received the gold medal given as a prize for classical learning by the Royal Governor of Virginia, Norborne Berkeley, 4th Baron Botetourt, who is better known in Virginia as "Lord Botetourt".
+On July 29, 1772, he received the gold Botetourt Medal endowed as a prize for classical learning by the Governor of Virginia, Norborne Berkeley, 4th Baron Botetourt, who is better known in Virginia as "Lord Botetourt" and had died in 1770.

 He read law with George Wythe, and was admitted to the bar, though he did not practice law.

 Dual career: educator and theologian

 Madison taught philosophy and mathematics at the college from 1773 to 1775, when he went to England to be ordained a priest of the Church of England.
 He returned to the Colony of Virginia, and was serving as an instructor at William and Mary as the hostilities which led to the American Revolutionary War broke out.

 He was a cousin of James Madison, Jr. (1751–1836), who was a member of the Virginia General Assembly, U.S. Representative in the first four sessions of the United States Congress, and the fourth President of the United States.
 Both Madisons were heavily involved in the issues of freedom of religion and the separation of church and state.

 In 1777, Madison served as chaplain of the Virginia House of Delegates and organized his students into a militia company.
 The same year, Loyalist sympathies of the college's president, the Reverend John Camm (who had been the initial litigant in the Parson's Cause case 1758–1764), brought about Madison's removal from the faculty.
-But later, Madison became the eighth president of the College of William and Mary in October 1777, the first after separation from England.
+But later, Madison became the eighth president of the College of William and Mary in October 1777, the first after the outbreak of the American Revolutionary War.